Jean Debry

 Jean-Antoine-Joseph de Bry, also spelled Debry ([ʒɑ̃n‿ɑ̃twan ʒozɛf dəbʁi]; 25 November 1760 – 6 January 1834), was a French politician of the French Revolution.
 He served as President of the National Convention (21 March 1793 – 4 April 1793), and is famous for the slogan La patrie est en danger (The Fatherland is in danger) he proposed.

 Early life

 Debry was born on 25 November 1760 in Vervins, in the province of Picardy.
-He became a lawyer at the Parliament of Paris in January 1784, and was appointed administrator of the royal jurisdictions in Vervins in March 1786.
+He became a lawyer at the Parlement of Paris in January 1784, and was appointed administrator of the royal jurisdictions in Vervins in March 1786.
 In the following years, Debry published multiple writings supporting the ideas of the Enlightenment.

 Revolution

 With the Revolution he was appointed administrator of the department of Aisne in June 1790.
 He was elected in September 1791 as deputy of the Legislative Assembly for Aisne.
 Debry was known as an ardent revolutionary, and in January 1792 successfully proposed a decree that altered the line of succession of the then constitutional French monarchy, by making Louis Stanislas (who eventually reigned as Louis XVIII on the Restoration) ineligible to the French throne due to his emigration from France.

 Debry was again elected in September 1792, as a representative of Aisne in the new National Convention.
 In the following year he voted for the death sentence of King Louis XVI, defended more severe punishments against emigrés, and proposed the transport of Rousseau's remains to the Panthéon in Paris, which was achieved in October 1794.
 Debry protested against the arrest of the Girondins following the 31 May insurrection, but then kept a low profile until the fall of Robespierre and the end of the Reign of Terror.

 He served in the Council of Five Hundred for the entire duration of the Directory regime and as its president between December 1796 and January 1797, seating with the Thermidorians as a dedicated supporter of the Republic.